itsravenous/flickr-photostream/readme.txt

 == Upgrade Notice ==

+= 1.4 =
+* Now the plugin uses the [Justified Gallery](http://miromannino.it/projects/justified-gallery/) JQuery plugin to build the justified layout.

 = 1.3 =
 * Algorithm improved, faster and now Internet Explorer compatible.
 Added captions.
 Now, you can add multiple instance on the same page.
 Fixed some errors and usability improved.